Camp Bob Waldorf

 About Camp Bob Waldorf

-At our core, Camp Bob Waldorf (CBW) promotes and executes the notion that summer camp experience is a transformative experience that needs to be easily accessible to all children and youth regardless of their background or income level.
-For over 85 years, our camp has welcomed disproportionately underserved communities in the greater Los Angeles area to grow and learn about themselves in a safe and welcoming space.
-This year we will be operating 5 summer sessions (9-12 days per session) aimed at pushing forward equity and magical memories.
+At our core, Camp Bob Waldorf (CBW) promotes and executes the belief that a summer camp experience is a transformative experience that needs to be easily accessible to all children and youth regardless of their background or income level.
+For 85 years, our camp has welcomed disproportionately underserved communities in the greater Los Angeles area to grow and learn about themselves in a safe and welcoming space.
+This year we will host more than 800 campers in the span of 5 summer sessions (9-12 days per session) where we aim to promote equity and create magical memories.

-CBW is split up into 2 different programmatic camp sessions.
+CBW is split up into 2 different camp sessions.
 The first, is our non-sectarian (not having to do with religion) session.
-This type of session is the most common and is an 8-day session with a training day included.
+This session is the most common and is a 9-day session with a training day included.
 The second type of session is our Jewish Cultural Session (JCS).
 CBW operates one Jewish Cultural session per summer and it is 12 days long.
-During our JC Session, we focus a little more on Jewish Cultural values and teachings.
-During JCS, we celebrate Shabbat, and learn a little more about Jewish culture through food, music, and dance.
-Regardless of session, all our camp programs focus on the Jewish value of "Tikkun Olam" or Heal the World.
+During our JC Session, we focus on Jewish Cultural values and teachings, celebrate Shabbat, and learn about Jewish culture through food, music, and dance.
+Regardless of the session, all of our camp programs focus on the Jewish value of "Tikkun Olam" or Healing of the World.
 Individuals that want to work at CBW do not have to be Jewish to apply.
-A very small percentage of our summer staff is Jewish.

-Some of the programs that we offer in the summer include (but are not limited to), archery, high ropes course, swimming, cooking, dancing, arts & crafts, music, backpacking, horses, animal care, and more!
+Some of the programs that we offer in the summer include (but are not limited to), archery, slingshot paintball, high ropes course, swimming, cooking, dancing, arts & crafts, music, backcountry backpacking, horses, animal care, and more!

-Applications are now open for our 2023 Summer season at Camp Bob Waldorf!
+Applications are now open for our 2024 Summer season at Camp Bob Waldorf!
+Reserve your spot today!

 The Employee Experience

-Anyone that has the ability to be a summer camp counselor, for even a summer, is going to experience a life changing journey full of learning and growing.
-Add on to this the opportunity to work at Camp Bob Waldorf (CBW), and that experience grows into a unique, once-in-a-lifetime opportunity.
+Anyone that has the ability to be a summer camp counselor, even for one summer, is going to experience a life changing journey full of learning and growing.
+Add on working at Camp Bob Waldorf (CBW), and that experience grows into a unique, once-in-a-lifetime opportunity.

-Camp Bob Waldorf has a lot to offer to a prospective counselor, but the real selling point at CBW is the community we build every summer, la comunidad.
-From the campers, to staff, to the families that we serve, CBW has a sense of community that is unmatched.
-Community, at camp, is divided into two main groups: the campers that attend our summer camp and the counselors that create meaningful interactions throughout the summer.
+Camp Bob Waldorf has a lot to offer to any prospective counselor, but the real selling point at CBW is the community we build every summer, 'la comunidad'.
+From our campers, to our staff, to the families that we serve, CBW has a sense of community that is unmatched.
+Community, at camp, is divided into two main groups: the campers that attend our summer camp and the counselors that create lasting memories through meanigful interactions with campers.
 Our staff is made up of diverse individuals that come from all over the world.
-In a typical summer, you can expect to work alongside people from Israel, Brasil, the UK, Australia, Mexico, and people from all over the United States.
+In a typical summer, you can expect to work alongside people from Brasil, the UK, Australia, Israel, Mexico, and people from all over the United States.
 Simultaneously, our campers are made up of multi-cultural idenities.
-However, it is the diversity and uniqueness of our staff that allows us to grow in inclusivity and acceptance of other people's backgrounds.
+It is this diversity and uniqueness of our staff and campers that allows us to grow in inclusivity and creates a safe environment built on curiosity and acceptance.

 Many counselors describe their experience at CBW as 'the best summer of their life', and that has a lot to do with how counselors live, work, eat, learn, and play with their fellow camp counselors and campers.
 One of returning counselors had this to say about the camp:

-Being a camp counselor is not all fun and games.
-Camp counselors need to be flexible and prepared for anything.
-Your first priority should always be the safety of your campers.
-Your own personal example influences campers not just by what you say, but also by what you do.
+However, being a camp counselor requires the ability to step outside your comfort zone and flexibility.
+Camp counselors need to be prepared for anything.
+Your first priority should always be the safety and well-being of your campers.
+Our campers will look to you as an example/mentor for how to traverse the world they live in.
 This also means that we want you to care and take care of your mental health.
 We must allow ourselves to feel and not be okay.
 Setting that example for fellow staff members and campers.
 We want our counselors to be "role models."

 Ideal Candidate

 You'll have a wonderful summer at Camp Bob Waldorf if you have an outgoing personality, a good sense of humor, strong teaching skills, good leadership ability, and experience in supervising and instructing children.
-It is also essential that counselors be strong role models for our campers.
+It is also essential that counselors be strong role models for our campers and know their own limits.
 And because we're working with kids, we have strict policies in many areas including alcohol, smoking, curfew, etc.

-While it is preferable that our staff members have some experience working with children, this is not a prerequisite.
-The capacity to provide warm, mature guidance is most important.
-This is your chance to let your creative energy flow!
+Although we highly encourage counselors to have some experience working with children, the capacity to provide warm, and mature guidance is most important.
+This is your chance to let your caring, and creative energy flow!

 Inclusion at Camp Bob Waldorf